Lead field ECG

 python run.py --lf_dir test_leadfields --lf_vmfile test_vm.igb --lf_config 12 --electrodes electrodes

-The script skips both the tissue simulation and the Lead Field construction.
+The script skips both the tissue simulation and the lead field construction.
 It immediately loads both sets of data and performs the matrix-based dot product to output the ECG traces.

 Carputils Lead Field Helper Script

 The leadfield.py script serves as the wiring center for ECG simulations within the openCARP framework.
-Its primary purpose is to automate the mapping of virtual electrodes to specific simulation parameters, ensuring that the mathematical definitions of standard ECG leads (e.g., Wilson Central Terminal or Augmented limb leads) are applied accurately.
+Its primary purpose is to automate the mapping of virtual electrodes to specific simulation parameters, ensuring that the mathematical definitions of standard ECG leads (e.g., Wilson Central Terminal or augmented limb leads) are applied accurately.
 The module translates high-level configuration choices (e.g., "12-lead ECG") into the detailed command-line arguments required by the openCARP solver.
 It manages three critical tasks:

 • Electrode Mapping: It associates specific vertex files (.vtx) with stimulation indices.